 On a stunning hillside near Volcanoes National Park, a series of thatched huts that resemble peanut shells appear almost like a mirage.
 Volcanic stone steps lead up to the main building, which houses the lounge, bar, dining area and the lodge’s six suites.
-Fiber-thatch, which looks like leaf thatch but is made from recycled plastic strips, adorns each structure and testifies to the focus on sustainable design throughout Bisate.
-Volcanic stone walls and fireplaces emphasize the grandeur and the durability of the surrounding volcanoes that comprise the views from the terraces, where black and white striped chairs and loungers invite all-day lingering before and after gorilla trekking.
+Fiber-thatch, which looks like leaf thatch but is made from recycled plastic strips, adorns each structure and is a testament to the focus on sustainable design throughout Bisate.
+Volcanic stone walls and fireplaces emphasize the grandeur and the durability of the surrounding volcanoes, which are always on view from the terraces, where black and white striped chairs and loungers invite all-day lingering before and after gorilla-trekking.

 The six suites consist of a bedroom area and a large bathroom with a soaking tub, both with knock-out views from floor-to-ceiling windows.
 Interiors draw on traditional elements of Rwanda such as the bright colorful fabrics of the Great Lakes region.
 The emerald green in the chandeliers of recycled glass pay tribute to the deep green hills of Rwanda’s countryside.
-The traditional craft, Imigongo, which are cow-dung tiles with geometric patterns, appear in spaces like the wine cellar, which is a perfect spot for a private meal.
-The culinary program at Bisate is incredible given the property’s remoteness: guests can enjoy delicious sweet potato gnocchi and mezze platters at lunch and fare including butternut squash with wild rice, chickpeas and feta for dinner.
+The traditional craft, Imigongo—geometric-patterned tiles made from cow dung—appear in spaces like the wine cellar, which is a perfect spot for a private meal.
+The culinary program at Bisate is incredible, given the property’s remoteness: guests can enjoy delicious sweet potato gnocchi and mezze platters at lunch and fare including butternut squash with wild rice, chickpeas and feta for dinner.

 Who Should Stay